albertz/commandergenius/alienblaster/readme.txt

 When porting you own app, first of all ensure that your application supports native RGB_565 pixel format and AUDIO_S8 or AUDIO_S16 audio format (there is RGB_565 pixelformat even for OpenGL, not BGR_565 as all other OpenGL implementation have).
-Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha, alpha surfaces have RGBA_4444 format.
-See file project/jni/application/alienblaster/SdlForwardCompat.h to learn how to make your application use SDL 1.3 instead of SDL 1.2 without much pain.
+Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha (SDL does conversion internally, for you they are just RGB_565 surfaces), alpha surfaces have RGBA_4444 format.
+See file project/jni/application/alienblaster/SdlForwardCompat.h
+to learn how to make your application use SDL 1.3 instead of SDL 1.2 without much pain.
 HTC G1/Nexus One has native screen resolution 480x320, HTC Evo has 800x480, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen -